kajacx/wasm-bridge/docs/CM/my_first_component.md

 3. Convert the WASM module into a WASM component with `wasm-tools component new guest.wasm -o component.wasm`

 This is the `component.wasm` file you would use with wasmtime normally.
-We will need it in the next two steps.
+We will need it later.

-4. Convert the WASM component so that it can run on the web with `jco transpile component.wasm --instantiation -o out-dir`

-At this point, you can run the component on the web from JS, but that's not what we want.

-5. Convert the "web component" _again_ with `wasm-bridge-cli out-dir -o component.zip --universal component.wasm`

-Reinstall with `cargo install wasm-bridge-cli -f` to use version at least `0.1.5`.

-This prepares the web component so that it can be loaded from Rust on the web.

-In universal mode, it also includes the original wasm component, so that the zip file can be used both on the web and on desktop with `wasm_bridge::component::new_universal_component`.

 ## Create the runtime

 1. Add the `wasm-bridge` crate as a dependency with the `component-model` feature.
-Use version at least `0.1.4`.
+Use version at least `0.2.0`.
 Example:
 ```toml
 [dependencies]
 wasm-bridge = { version = "0.1.4", features = ["component-model"] }